cespare/ruby-dedent/README.md

 line, preserving indentation.
 So, the line with the least amount of leading whitespace will have all leading whitespace removed, while other lines will have whitespace relative to that line's offset.

 The main use of this is with heredocs.
-It can be annoying because even with the `<<-` form of heredocs, all the initial whitespace on each line of the string is preserved, so if you keep the string in the same indentation as the code, you end up with a bunch of extra space.
+It can be annoying because even with the `<<-` form, all the initial whitespace on each line of the string is preserved, so if you keep the string in the same indentation as the code, you end up with extra space.

 Here's an example of using dedent with heredocs: